workadventure/scripting-api-extra/README.md

 Whenever the value of the variable switches from true to false (or the opposite), the door will open or close.

+#### Door sound

+You can add an opening or closing sound to the door by using the `openSound` or `closeSound` properties of the door variable.

+The value of these properties should be a URL to a MP3 file of a sound opening or closing the door.

+- `openSound`: URL of the sound of a door opening
+- `closeSound`: URL of the sound of a door closing

+Anybody on the map will hear the sound of the door opening or closing.
+If you want to limit the sound to a certain area, you can use the `soundRadius` property.
+`soundRadius` is expressed in pixels.
+If you are further than `soundRadius` pixels from the center of the door, you will not hear the door opening or closing.
+Also, the further you are, the fainter will be the sound.

 ### Door step

-To open or close a door, you can define a special "doorstep" layer that will trigger the open/close when the user walks on it.
+To open or close a door, you can define a special "doorstep" layer that will trigger the opening/closing when the user walks on it.

 You can configure the doorstep to open/close **automatically** or **manually** (by pressing the space key).